vinogradowvw/MachineLearningObsidianNotes/Classification.md

-The classification is the type od [[Supervised learning|supervised learning]] problem where the goal is to predict which class object is assigned to.
+The classification is the type of [[Supervised learning|supervised learning]] problem where the goal is to predict which class object is assigned to.

 Given:
 	$\{ x_{1},x_{2},x_{3}\dots x_{n}\} \subset X \}$ - ***training sample*** (***training set***)